 Federal Work Study/Student EmploymentWhat is Federal Work-Study (FWS)?

 Federal Work-Study (FWS) is a self-help form of financial aid awarded to resident students with financial need who file the Free Application for Federal Student Aid (FAFSA) prior to March 1.

 An award, if you qualify, will be listed on your financial aid award letter and may vary in amount from $700 to $2,000 per year.

-You must work part-time at an on or off campus FWS position in order to earn your award amount.
+You must work part-time at an on-campus FWS position in order to earn your award amount.
 You are only paid for actual hours worked.

 How do I find a Federal Work-Study (FWS) job?

 After reviewing the information packet, simply select two or more departments where you wish to apply for a job.
-Remember to take your FWS Authorization Form, your class schedule, your Malone University Student Work Employment Application, your Drivers License, and Social Security card with you when you apply for a position in a department.
+Please stop by or call the departments as soon as possible and apply for a position.
+Remember to take your class schedule, a copy of your Malone University Student Work Employment Application, and a sport schedule, if applicable, to the interview.

 Don't delay.
-The Departments with job opening will not contact you - you must take the initiative to secure a job.
+The Departments with job openings will not contact you - you must take the initiative to secure a job.
 Begin the process by going to your selected departments to apply for a job immediately after arriving on campus.
 Remember, other students may be applying for the same job that you are.

 Once I find a job, how am I paid?

-Once you have been hired by a Department, you will be asked to sign a Student Work Contract.
-You will enter your hours worked in an online timesheet located in Malone Xpress.
-You are responsible to fill out your timesheet weekly and submit it to your supervisor.
+Once you have been hired by a Department, you will be asked to sign a Student Employment Contract.
+You will be trained by your supervisor on how to log your work hours in an online timesheet.

-Students are paid by check or direct deposit semi-monthly beginning in September.
+Students are paid by direct deposit semi-monthly beginning in September.
 Students are paid for the exact hours worked for that pay period.
-If students do not choose direct deposit, they may may pick up their paychecks in the Business Office from 9 a.m. - 4 p.m.
-Monday through Friday.
+FWS earnings are subject to federal taxes.

 The starting wage for a FWS job is the current minimum wage.